Malefice: History

-The original members consisted of university friends Dale Butler, Alex Vuskans, Craig Thomas and Craig Fenner.
-After formation, they began writing their songs straight away.
-Their first major break was to open a four-band bill charity gig at the Rivermead Centre in Reading.
-Henceforth, their fanbase began to grow.
-Through constant touring around Reading and London, they managed to get a distribution deal for their first EP Relentless through Hangman's Joke.
+The original members were Dale Butler, Alex Vuskans, Craig Thomas and Craig Fenner.
+They began writing songs and opened a four-band bill charity show at the Rivermead Centre in Reading.
+Their fanbase began to grow.
+Through constant touring around Reading and London, they signed a distribution deal for their first EP, Relentless, through Hangman's Joke.

-Then in early 2007, they signed to Anticulture Records.
-They then recorded their debut album Entities under the production team of Dan Weller and Justin Hill of WellerHill at Craig's parents home in South Wales.
-The band eventually announced their amicable split from the Anticulture label via their Myspace page.
+In early 2007, they signed to Anticulture Records.
+They recorded their debut album, Entities, with producers Dan Weller and Justin Hill of WellerHill, at one of the Craigs' parents' home in South Wales.
+The band announced their split from the Anticulture label via their Myspace page.

-Since the album's release, they had been support for the SikTh tour as well as DevilDriver and God Forbid and played shows with the likes of Soulfly.
-In January 2008, they played a show at The Wedgewood Rooms in Portsmouth, which was recorded and planned to be released on DVD.
-In June 2008, Malefice opened the second stage of the prestigious Download Festival on Saturday.
+Since the album's release, they have supported the SikTh tour as well as DevilDriver and God Forbid and played shows with Soulfly.
+In January 2008, they played a show at The Wedgewood Rooms in Portsmouth, recorded and planned to be released on DVD.
+In June 2008, Malefice opened the second stage of the Download Festival on Saturday.

 In November 2008, Malefice announced through their Myspace page that they had signed a worldwide deal with Metal Blade Records.
-In March 2009, they released their second album Dawn of Reprisal.
+In March 2009, they released their second album, Dawn of Reprisal.
 On 12 September, they played at Butserfest alongside Go:Audio and We Are the Ocean.
 On 26 September 2009, they played in India at the annual cultural fest Rendezvous of IIT Delhi.

-In March 2010 the band featured on the BBC TV show The Bubble.
-The following month, it was announced that drummer Craig Thomas had left the band, to be replaced by Chris Allan.
-Following this, Malefice also played on the Jager stage at Sonisphere UK, playing a 30-minute set on Saturday evening.
-In 2012, they recorded a song titled "Omega" with footballer Marcus Hahnemann for the Jägermeister UK "Ice Cold Session".
+In March 2010, the band featured on the BBC TV show The Bubble.
+The following month, it was announced that drummer Craig Thomas had left the band, replaced with Chris Allan.
+Malefice played a 30-minute set on Saturday evening on the Jager stage at Sonisphere UK.
+In 2012, they recorded the song "Omega" with footballer Marcus Hahnemann for the Jägermeister UK "Ice Cold Session".

 In June 2012, the band signed to Transcend Music.

-In March 2017, the group disbanded in order to pursue solo careers.
+In March 2017, the group disbanded to pursue solo careers.